-- ensure that all development within Ilminster is well designed and relates to the character of this unique market town.
+- 1.1 The purpose of this Design Guide is to ensure that all development within Ilminster is well designed and relates to the character of this unique market town.
 This guide has been prepared by Ilminster Town Council, in consultation with the community.
-It applies to all sites in the Town Council boundary area, be them small or large scale developments, greenfield, brownfield, conversions or extensions. - 1.2 To ensure that this Design Guide is given maximum weight in the determination of planning applications, it is directly referred to in the Ilminster Neighbourhood Plan (INP) planning policies and forms an appendices to the INP.
+It applies to all sites in the Town Council boundary area, be they small or large scale developments, greenfield, brownfield, conversions or extensions. - 1.2 To ensure that this Design Guide is given maximum weight in the determination of planning applications, it is directly referred to in the Ilminster Neighbourhood Plan (INP) planning policies and forms an appendix to the INP.
 But this is also a stand alone Design Guide for Ilminster. - 1.3 This document should be read in conjunction with relevant national, regional and local planning policy and supplementary documents and guidance. - 1.4 The National Planning Policy Framework (NPPF, 2021) describes a design code as follows: